rhythmdhiman/payment-app/README.md

 # payment_app
-a graphical app made with flutter to manage payment activities
+A graphical app made with flutter to manage payment activities